OfficeDev/generator-office/readme.md

 >**Note:** Do not use this flag when you pass `react` as framework argument.

-Specifying `--output` tells the generator to create a project folder that differs from the add-in name.
+Specifying `--output` tells the generator to create a project folder with a different name than the add-in name.

   - Type: String
   - Default: Add-in Name